karllhughes/docker-php-cli-example/readme.md

 $ jet encrypt .env .env.encrypted && jet encrypt deployer/.env deployer/.env.encrypted
 ```

-Build and run the tests:
+Build the containers, run the tests, and deploy the latest on the master branch:

 ```bash
 $ jet steps